...

 "Cabin crew, prepare for departure!"

-“Cabin crew, prepare for departure.”
-If you’ve ever flown before, you know this phrase.
+"Cabin crew, prepare for departure.”
+If you’ve ever flown before, you’re familiar with this phrase.
 But do you know what it means?

 Takeoff and landing are the phases of flight that require the greatest concentration and attention from the entire crew (cockpit and cabin).
 During these phases, the aircraft is traveling at a relatively slow speed and at a low altitude, so there is little room for correcting any mistakes.